CBC Kids: Hodge Podge Lodge (1987–1994)

-From 1987 to 1992, CBC's two-hour morning block of children's programs was called Hodge Podge Lodge (not to be confused with the earlier American series of the same name).
-CBC's afternoon children's programs during this time were presented under generic CBC branding instead.
+From 1987 to 1992, the CBC's two-hour morning block of children's programs was called Hodge Podge Lodge (not to be confused with the earlier American series of the same name).
+The CBC's afternoon children's programs during this time were presented under generic CBC branding instead.
 CBC Children's Publicist Barbara Chernin and Producer Stephen Wrigh came up with the "Hodge Podge Lodge" moniker.
 Angela Bruce, Head of CBC Children's Programming, consented to the name for the lineup.
 The Hodge Podge Lodge interstitials featured animated multi-coloured geometric shapes, art supplies, and blocks moving around to music.

-Following CBC's rebrand in November 1992, the Hodge Podge Lodge interstitials were replaced with new ones featuring a group of animated animals.
+Following the CBC's rebrand in November 1992, the Hodge Podge Lodge interstitials were replaced with new ones featuring a group of animated animals.
 A new character was introduced and a contest was held to name the character.

 CBC Playground (1994–2000)

-Former theatre director Peter Moss became CBC's head of children's programming in 1993, and the following winter, the CRTC complained about CBC's lack of children's programming and presence of U.S. shows on weekday afternoons.
+Former theatre director Peter Moss became the CBC's head of children's programming in 1993, and the following winter, the CRTC complained about the CBC's lack of children's programming and presence of U.S. shows on weekday afternoons.
 On October 24, 1994, the lineup was renamed CBC Playground; the block expanded to 9:30 a.m. with a half-hour block of children's series from around the world.
 European series requiring narration were recorded in Toronto with the voices of Martha Henry, Colm Feore and Albert Schultz.
-CBC said all programs between 9:30 a.m. and 11:00 a.m. will be Canadian within two years, as twelve shows for the block's first half-hour went into development.
+The CBC said all programs between 9:30 a.m. and 11:00 a.m. would be Canadian within two years, as twelve shows for the block's first half-hour went into development.

-In 1998, Adrian Mills became CBC's new head of daytime programming, and CBC Playground was relaunched and expanded by an hour.
+In 1998, Adrian Mills became the CBC's new head of daytime programming, and CBC Playground was relaunched and expanded by an hour.
 Two presenters, Lisa Richardson and Drew Carnwath, were added to the block, and virtual sets began to be used.
-CBC became a partner in the Get Set For Life campaign, which aimed to share information on development in preschoolers, alongside non-profit parenting organization Invest in Kids and Canadian Living magazine.
+The CBC became a partner in the Get Set For Life campaign, which aimed to share information on development in preschoolers, alongside non-profit parenting organization Invest in Kids and Canadian Living magazine.
 CBC Playground's "Parenting with the Zap Family" interstitials were produced as part of the campaign.

 Get Set For Life (2000–2003)

 In 2000, CBC Playground was replaced with Get Set For Life, a block named after the campaign of the same name.
 This iteration had Alyson Court and Michael Clarke as its hosts.

-By 2002, Cheryl Hassen had replaced Mills as CBC's head of children's programming.
+By 2002, Cheryl Hassen had replaced Mills as the CBC's head of children's programming.